 Difficulty & terrain

-We rate the difficulty level as easy to moderate, with daily distances ranging between 25 and 55 km, going on quiet paths with a few occasional climbs (read more about difficulty grades).
+The Camino de Santiago by bicycle programme generally uses the same route that pilgrims follow on foot, and there is no specific cycle route.
+The route is a combination of rural paths (asphalt, cobblestones or dirt), forest trails (dirt or gravel, uneven and sometimes rocky), secondary roads and some main roads (both on asphalt) (read more about difficulty grades).
+Along the journey, you may sometimes encounter some steep climbs and descents, so good physical preparation is necessary in order to do this trip.
+It is essential that clients have experience with mountain bikes and basic bicycle repair knowledge, especially how to change a tire, as punctures may occur during the Camino.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go

 This trip is available from March until end of October.
 The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.

 The weather is most pleasant between June and mid-September.
 There is a higher chance for rain in the spring and autumn months, but the temperatures are cooler (nicer for cycling), and there are generally fewer people on the paths.